-Negative Pressure Wound Therapy: Recent years have seen a rise in the popularity of negative pressure wound therapy (NPWT), commonly referred to as external negative pressure therapy or pneumatic closure.
-Hospitals all throughout the world use it frequently to treat 300 million serious wounds annually.
+- Negative Pressure Wound Therapy: Recent years have seen a rise in the popularity of negative pressure wound therapy (NPWT), commonly referred to as external negative pressure therapy or pneumatic closure.
+Hospitals worldwide use it frequently to treat 300 million serious wounds annually.
 By applying suction and enhancing blood circulation to the area with a specially designed sealed bandage, NPWT accelerates wound healing [28].
-The ideal gas equation can be used to roughly predict how gases behave in the atmosphere.
-At sea level, a chest tube connected to a 20-mmHg suction would have an absolute pressure of 740 mm, or a gauge pressure of 20 mmHg[29].
+The ideal gas equation can be used to predict how gases behave in the atmosphere roughly.
+At sea level, a chest tube connected to a 20-mmHg suction would have an absolute pressure of 740 mm or a gauge pressure of 20 mmHg [29].
 Fluid elimination, bringing the wound together, micro deformation, and moist wound healing is some of the methods through which negative-pressure wound therapy functions.
-Numerous randomized clinical research backs the application of negative pressure wound treatment in particular types of wounds.
+Numerous randomized clinical research backs the application of adverse pressure wound treatment in particular types of wounds.
 The U.S. Food and Drug Administration has lately revealed rare cases of patients experiencing severe side effects, including bleeding and infection [30].
 Stimulation of wound healing pathways through shear stress mechanisms has been one of the main reasons this treatment has become so successful [31].
-With negative pressure wound therapy difficulties are easy to avoid.
-Before applying a sponge, wounds should be properly cleaned and debrided.
-The sponge clogs by thick pus, however, some fibrous material and thin exudates can be managed.
-Visceral organs should normally be protected, and important vascular structures should not be covered by the sponge.
-The outer layers of these can rip due to the sponge's adhesion; reports of substantial bleeding or exsanguination have been made.
-NPWT has established itself as a ground-breaking innovation in wound care.
-Wounds that were previously difficult to manage or were in a chronic, non-healing state are now controllable.
-Additionally, many supplementary uses have been mentioned, demonstrating the adaptability and dependability of this approach to wound treatment.
+With negative pressure wound therapy, difficulties are easy to avoid.
+Before applying a sponge, wounds should be appropriately cleaned and debrided.
+The sponge clogs by thick pus; however, some fibrous material and thin exudates can be managed.
+Visceral organs should usually be protected, and the sponge should not cover critical vascular structures.
+The outer layers can rip due to the sponge's adhesion; reports of substantial bleeding or exsanguination have been made.
+NPWT has established itself as a groundbreaking innovation in wound care.
+Wounds previously challenging to manage or in a chronic, non-healing state are now controllable.
+Additionally, many supplementary uses have been mentioned, demonstrating the adaptability and dependability of this approach to wound treatment. - Oxygen Associated Therapy; Angiotensinconverting enzyme-2 is the glycoprotein antigen associated with the host or human body cell receptor.
+This is the receptor for various viruses, including the coronavirus.
+When the virus enters the host cell, the spike protein of the virus is which results in the protein's cleaved, degradation.
+This is because the host cell contains an enzyme called transmembrane proteases, which are present in the human body.
+Serine now attaches to the ACE-2 receptor and the S2 subunit, which triggers the formation of viral coating with the host cell sheath.
+The only component of serine responsible for this effect is called serine.
+After that, the virus makes its way into the oral mucosa's epithelial cells and the lungs' alveolar cells.
+The coronavirus that causes it can also be discovered in the cells of the heart, endothelium, kidney, and intestines.
+Because of this, a patient with an infection caused by the coronavirus will have extrapulmonary and respiratory symptoms.
+[32].
+An enzymeactivated hydrogel bandage called Oxymel (Crawford Healthcare Ltd.) promotes wound healing.
+For patients with chronic illnesses or bacterial bioburden, a similar product with the same basic concept has been developed; the only distinction is the amount of iodine produced.
+Compared to other iodine-based dressings, both had lower iodine levels but equivalent antibacterial characteristics [32].